hbk91/2021StudyNotes/Series63_Prep.md

 1. **Notice Filing** (Basically a heads-up that may be required by the state administrators for Federally Covered Securities)
 2. **Registration by Coordination:** Registration at the state(s) level and SEC becomes effective at the same date
-3. **Registration by Qualification:** Registration at the state(s) level: All Prospectus type info, and Consent to Service of Process, and andy fees
+3. **Registration by Qualification:** Registration at the state(s) level: All Prospectus type info, and Consent to Service of Process, and and fees

+---
+---

+### **Finer Points:**

+- Federal covered IAs are excluded from the definition of IA under the USA as they don't need to register at the state level
+- Supervision of IARs triggers registration as an IAR, but supervision of Agents doesn't trigger registration as an Agent
+- Solicitor for an IAR needs to register as an IAR.
+Solicitor may also be referred to as a promoter.
+However this promoter is different from the promoter under SEC's IA marketing rule, who provides endorsements/testimonials only, and does not need to register as an IAR
+- A sale only occurs when consideration is paid for a security
+- An IAR never registers with the SEC
+- Can't accept funds before effective date.
+Must return them back to the customer

 ---
 ---